poplicola/omnichrome/README.md

 # OmniChrome

-A Chrome extension that enhances your browsing experience.
+A Chrome extension that enhances your browsing experience with OmniFocus.

 ## Installation